‘Almost a religious experience’: House Democrats pass voting bill; likely DOA in Senate

 House Judiciary Committee Chairman Jerrod Nadler, New York Democrat said it “confronts the onslaught of discriminatory voting laws and practices that have emerged throughout the country.”

 Republicans, including Rep. Rodney Davis of Illinois, called the Democrats’ comparison of the states’ laws to the racist Jim Crow-era laws a lie.
-Mr. Davis noted that only 27 percent of Black people voted in 1965 but 64% voted last year.
+Mr. Davis noted that only 27% of Black people voted in 1965, but 64% voted last year.

 Some moderate Senate Democrats also have expressed concern about the bills, including provisions that would allow utility bills to satisfy voter ID requirements.
 Senate Democrats are trying to negotiate a compromise version that would garner support from all 50 of the chamber’s Democrats.
 If they succeed, they would still need the support of 10 Republicans to clear the 60-vote filibuster threshold.